Discover the career path of Demi Lovato, from the first major opportunity to industry-changing achievements.

 In September 2012, Demi Lovato was named the ambassador of Mean Stinks, a campaign focused on eliminating bullying by girls.

-In 2012, Demi Lovato became a judge and mentor on the second season of The X Factor.
-In August 2012, at the Minnesota State Fair, Lovato announced plans to release a single by December after performing at the MTV Video Music Awards.
-On December 24, 2012, she released a video of herself singing "Angels Among Us" dedicated to the victims of the Sandy Hook Elementary School shooting.
+In 2012, Demi Lovato became a judge and mentor for the second season of The X Factor, earning a reported salary of one million dollars.
+It was speculated that she was chosen to attract a younger audience.
+Also in August 2012, Lovato announced that she would release a single by December after a pre-show performance at the 2012 MTV Video Music Awards.
+On December 24, 2012, she released a video on her YouTube account of herself singing "Angels Among Us" dedicated to the victims of the Sandy Hook Elementary School shooting.

 In 2012, Demi Lovato became the youngest X Factor judge in the show's history.

-In 2012, Demi Lovato's drug and alcohol addiction began to impact her ability to perform live and promote her Unbroken album, referencing a performance on American Idol where she was severely hungover.
+Referencing a 2012 performance on American Idol where Demi Lovato was severely hungover, she stated that her drug and alcohol addiction began to impact her ability to perform live and promote her Unbroken album.

 On May 14, 2013, Demi Lovato's fourth studio album, Demi, was released.
-The album, featuring synthpop and bubblegum pop influences, debuted at number three in the US with first-week sales of 110,000 copies, marking her best-selling debut week.
-It also achieved international success, charting in the top ten in New Zealand, Spain, and the UK and was certified Gold in the US.
+The album features influences of synthpop and bubblegum pop and was met with generally positive reviews from music critics.
+The album debuted at number three in the US, with first-week sales of 110,000 copies and was also successful internationally, charting in the top ten in New Zealand, Spain and the UK.

-In June 2013, Demi Lovato celebrated the appeal of the Defense of Marriage Act on social media.
+In June 2013, Demi Lovato celebrated the appeal of the Defense of Marriage Act on social media, affirming her support for LGBT rights.

 In August 2013, Demi Lovato traveled to Kenya for her 21st birthday to participate in a program of the international charity organization Free the Children.

-On September 29, 2013, Demi Lovato announced her Neon Lights Tour, which included a Canadian leg.
+On September 29, 2013, Demi Lovato announced her Neon Lights Tour, including a Canadian leg.

 On February 9, 2014, Demi Lovato's Neon Lights Tour began.

-In March 2014, Demi Lovato made her final appearance in the fifth season of Glee, where she played Dani.
+In March 2014, Demi Lovato made her final appearance in the fifth season of Glee.
+Lovato played Dani, a struggling New York-based artist who befriends Rachel Berry (Lea Michele) and Santana Lopez (Naya Rivera).

 In May 2014, Demi Lovato was named the lead performer for NYC Pride Week and Grand Marshal of the LA Pride Parade, where she later filmed the music video for "Really Don't Care".

-In November 2014, Demi Lovato opened the UK shows on Enrique Iglesias' Sex and Love Tour and collaborated with Nick Jonas on the song "Avalanche" from his self-titled album.
+In November 2014, Demi Lovato opened the UK shows on Enrique Iglesias' Sex and Love Tour and worked with longtime friend Nick Jonas on the song "Avalanche" from his self-titled album.

-In 2014, Demi Lovato was the face of Skechers footwear brand and partnered with Shazam on the Demi World Tour.
-Lovato also launched her skincare line Devonne by Demi in December of the same year.
+From 2014 to 2016, Demi Lovato was the face of the Skechers footwear brand.
+She also partnered with Shazam on the Demi World Tour in 2014, and launched her skincare line Devonne by Demi in December of the same year.

 On July 1, 2015, Demi Lovato released "Cool for the Summer" as the lead single from her fifth studio album.
-The song was a commercial success, reaching the top ten in the United Kingdom and New Zealand, and peaked at number eleven on the Billboard Hot 100.
+The song was a commercial success, peaking at number eleven on the Billboard Hot 100.

-On September 18, 2015, Demi Lovato released the title track "Confident" as the album's second single.
-It peaked at number 21 on the Hot 100 and topped the Billboard Dance Club Songs chart.
+On September 18, 2015, the title track "Confident" was released as the album's second single and peaked at number 21 on the Hot 100.

-On October 16, 2015, Demi Lovato's fifth album, Confident, was released, debuting at number two on the US Billboard 200.
-The album was later nominated for Best Pop Vocal Album at the 59th Annual Grammy Awards.
+On October 16, 2015, Demi Lovato's fifth album, Confident, was released.
+The album debuted at number two on the US Billboard 200 with first-week sales of 98,000 album units, and was certified Platinum by the RIAA.

 On October 22, 2015, Demi Lovato released the music video for her R&B-infused song "Waitin for You" featuring rapper Sirah.

-Demi Lovato became an initial investor of CORE Hydration after first discovering the brand in 2015.
+In 2015 Demi Lovato became an initial investor of CORE Hydration after first discovering the brand.

-In 2015, Demi Lovato became the face of the Human Rights Campaign's America's for Marriage Equality.
+In 2015, Demi Lovato became the face of Human Rights Campaign's America's for Marriage Equality.

 In 2015, Demi Lovato became the first-ever brand ambassador of the makeup brand N.Y.C.
 New York Color.
 That year, Lovato promoted The Radiant Collection for Tampax for "empowering females of all ages to stay fearless and wear what they want anytime of the month."